ADHD in Kids FAQs

-Take the ADHD Quiz First!
+Take the ADHD in Kids Quiz First!
 Before reading this FAQ, challenge yourself and

 Test your Knowledge!

 A:ADHD stands for Attention Deficit Hyperactivity Disorder, one of the most common disorders in childhood.

 Q:Stuttering is a symptom of ADHD.
 True or false?

 A:False.
 Stuttering is not a symptom of childhood ADHD, but inattention, impulsivity, and fidgeting are characteristic symptoms of the disorder.

 Q:ADHD in children is found by a series of blood tests.
 True or false?

 A:False.
 There is no single test – medical or psychological - that will diagnose a child with ADHD.